-I am working with two teams on these courses: one working with Microsoft to extend Visual Studio to identify innovative development, and a second team working on PEACH, a medical healthcare data management project with UCLH.
+In 2016-17 I worked with two teams on these courses: one working with Microsoft to extend Visual Studio to identify innovative development, and a second team working on PEACH, a medical healthcare data management project with UCLH.

 In the past, I have been fortunate enough to work with the following students and interns:

 - Xiangyi Yin, an undergraduate working at UCL on invariant prioritisation using mutation testing.

 - Piotr Hosa – working on power management for the Raspberry Pi Cloud.
 Piotr is a software engineer at Kyria limited.